readikus/early-saas-handbook/docs/engineering-process/how-to-succeed-as-an-engineer-at-a-saas-startup.md

 * Delivers working software, that solves a real user problem, within a deadlines.
 * Engaged in what we are delivering and care about delivering quality work for our audience.
-* Strikes a balance between innovation, technical excellence and delivery.
+* Strikes a pragmatic balance between innovation, technical excellence and delivery.
 * Values user experience above technology stack.
 * Able to capture and refine the full requirements, ensuring that the user is able to fulfill all of them.
-* Can Google "how to ...."
+* Can Google "how to ....".
 * Understands the underlying reason why they made mistakes, and endevours not to do them again.
+* Will choose to use and extend existing tooling, rather than writing their own.
 * Uses easy-to-understand variable and function naming conventions.
+* Understands the overall fundamentals of computer science, such as algorthm complexity, database design.
+* A solid general knowledge of the essential topics, such as big O time, data structures, core algorithms and infrastructure.
+* Always looking for opportunities to learn new things and understand how others solve these problems.
+* Avoids overfactoring for edge cases that won't happen for years.

+- Needed a day off for training...

+UX/UI!!
+SPACING!!!!

 # Coding Confidence